The Alcoholic in Me

 I was four years old the first time I understood what alcohol was.
 It became my first memory.

 My parents came home fighting after a night out.
 Andrew must have sensed something was up because he immediately grabbed me from the couch and took me upstairs.
 Kelly followed suit.
 Andrew locked us in a closet while he called the cops.
 I remember hearing a large crash.
-It turned out that Dad pushed Mom down the stairs.
+Dad pushed Mom down the stairs.

-Andrew came back, and I instantly asked what was going on.
-He pulled me into his lap and told me that Mom and Dad drank alcohol.
+Andrew came back, and I asked what was going on.
+He pulled me in his lap and told me that Mom and Dad drank alcohol.